Updated: Sep 13, 2014 10:05 am

 It was as if they’d set out to prove every “jock” stereotype true.
-To prove that the only reason that any repercussions are dished out for any action in sports is to save face.
+To prove that the only reason that any repercussions are dished out for any action in sports is to save face with the Jerry Sandusky scandal

 On Monday, September 8th, the NCAA spit in the face of the victims of the Jerry Sandusky sex abuse scandal when they dropped all remaining sanctions against the Penn State Nittany Lions football team two years early.

-The timing couldn’t have been bolder, nor more disgraceful.
+The timing couldn’t have been bolder with Jerry Sandusky, nor more disgraceful.
 At the end of the college football day Saturday, the B1G was already all but out of the newly implemented college football playoffs following crippling early season losses by three of its marquee teams.
 Two days later the undefeated Nittany Lions, the only team left in the B1G that could realistically make the “Final Four”, had their post season ban lifted and their scholarship allowance restored to 100 percent.

 The move by the NCAA contradicted the very words of its president Mark Emmert who said “Our goal is not to be just punitive, but to make sure the university establishes an athletic culture and daily mindset in which football will never again be placed ahead of educating, nurturing and protecting young people.”